February 25, 2025

 5. Check local availability of gaskets and flanges to avoid downtime.

-7. Practical cases
+7. Practical Cases

 • Municipal potable water project: Class 150 RF, epoxy-coated ductile iron body, FF gaskets.